Catalytic converters

 around us).

-- The other catalyst works by an opposite chemical process
+- The other catalyst works by an opposite chemical process called oxidation (adding

 oxygen) and turns carbon monoxide into carbon dioxide.
-Another
+Another oxidation reaction turns unburned hydrocarbons in the exhaust into carbon dioxide and water.

-are going on at the same time.
+In effect, three different chemical reactions are going on at the same time.
 That's why we talk about three-way catalytic converters.
+(Some, less-effective converters carry out

-After the catalyst has done it's job, what emerges from the exhaust is
+After the catalyst has done its job, what emerges from the exhaust is

 mostly nitrogen, oxygen, carbon dioxide, and water (in the form of